 However, it’s best not to make a habit of feeding eggshells to your dog, as adding extra supplements and additional minerals to your dog’s diet regularly can interfere with the balance of their diet.
 Especially if they are on a tailor-made food plan!

 Anything else to consider?

-Avoid prepared eggs such as juegos rancheros, devilled eggs, or pickled eggs as you can never be too sure what else has gone into the recipe (and even if you can, some of those ingredients won’t be good for your dog).
-Also, try to feed your dog eggs from grain-fed, free range chickens.
-Not only does this mean the eggs have come from happier hens, but also that it will be packed full of more nutrients.
+Avoid pre-prepared eggs such as huevos rancheros, devilled eggs, or pickled eggs, as some of their added ingredients could be bad for your dog.
+And remember, the better the egg, the better it will be for your dog, so consider feeding them eggs from grain-fed, free-range chickens.
+Not only does this mean the eggs have come from happier hens, but they will also be packed even more full of those amazing nutrients.

 Although eggs can be a healthy addition to a dog’s diet, all dogs are different – so if your dog doesn’t respond well to eating eggs, please speak to your vet.